solana-foundation/solana-attestation-site/README.md

-# Solana Attestation Service
+# Solana Attestation Website

-This is a Next.js-based project that provides attestation services on the Solana blockchain.
-The project uses Sanity as a headless CMS for content management and follows the Feature-Sliced Design (FSD) architecture for better code organization and maintainability.
+This is a Next.js-based website that describes attestation services available on the Solana blockchain.

 ### Important Links